Skip to content

 You will be interviewed by research staff and asked to fill out questionnaires about yourself before the program starts and at the end of the program.
 You will also be asked about your experience in AMP at the end of the program.

-Why are you requiring proof of diagnosis?
+Do you require proof of diagnosis?

 Am I eligible to be a mentee?

-You can find the eligibility criteria for mentees here.
+You can find the eligibility criteria here.

 Are non-speaking youth eligible?

-Yes, we are excited about AAC users participating.
+Yes.
+AMP is excited about AAC users participating.
 Please reach out to us so we can discuss the most effective way to support your AAC use if you are chosen as a mentee.

 How do I apply?

 To apply to be a mentee, please fill out the mentee application.
+You can find it here.

 How are mentees selected for the program?